| |

 The last day of Omer kicks off the Feast of Shavuot.
 The Israelites were freed from their lives of slavery in Egypt on Passover; and 50 days later on Shavuot they accepted YHWH's Torah which made them a nation committed to serving YHWH.
 This Feast was fulfilled by the coming of the promised Ruach HaKodesh (Holy Spirit) on the disciples of Yeshua in the Temple.
 It represents the beginning of the body of Messiah on Earth, in which ALL believers, redeemed through the blood of Messiah, are lifted up before ADONAI and set apart as holy.

 Every year at Passover time the question arises: "When do we start counting the Omer?"
 This is a great question, because the Scriptures are simply not clear on the distinction of which "Shabbat" is inferred as to the beginning of the count!
-So, how we can determine this?
+So, how can we properly determine this?

-We now know from verse 5 that Pesach can be any weekday - it is the 14th of the Hebrew Calendar month.
-We also know from verse 6, that the festival of matzah happens the next day, so it, too, can be on any day of the week.
+We now know from verse 5 that Pesach can be any day of the week - it is late afternoon the 14th of the Hebrew Calendar month, and the 1st day of each Hebrew month begins with the moon, and that can be any day of the week.
+We also know from verse 6, that the festival of matzah begins the next day, so it, too, can be on any day of the week.
 We learn from verse 7 that the first day of the festival of matzah is a holy convocation - a High Shabbat ("miqra" in Hebrew).
 So we know that that High Shabbat can be on any day of the week.
-We know (from the translation quoted, which is the CJB with "YHWH" replacing "ADONAI"), that these "special Shabbats" are called "holy convocations".
+We know that these "special Shabbats" are called "holy convocations".

 Since the commandments were already given (see Exodus 20:8), the weekly Shabbat was already made special, and the fact that YHWH reiterated in Levitucus 23:3 that the weekly Shabbat was special, we can solidly infer that these "holy convocations" cited in Leviticus 23:7 and 23:8 are "special Shabbats" or "High Shabbats".

-Which "Shabbat" is it?
-Is it the day after the High Shabbat (i.e., the first day of the Festival of Matzah, or day after the regular, weekly Shabbat)?
-Well, take a look at Leviticus 23:15-21:
+On which "Shabbat" is the First Fruits waived?
+Is it the day after the High Shabbat (i.e., the first day of the Festival of Matzah), or day after the regular, weekly Shabbat?
+Well, take a look at Leviticus 23:15-21 and 37-39:

 19 Offer one male goat as a sin offering and two male lambs one year old as a sacrifice of peace offerings.
 20 The cohen will wave them with the bread of the firstfruits as a wave offering before YHWH, with the two lambs; these will be holy for YHWH for the cohen.
 21 On the same day, you are to call a holy convocation; do not do any kind of ordinary work; this is a permanent regulation through all your generations, no matter where you live.

 Thus, if it were correct to start the omer count from the day after the regular weekly Shabbat, we would have no reason to expect YHWH's instructions in Leviticus 23, verses 15 and 16, to contain the requirement to count 50 days.
 It would only be necessary to say: "count to the day after 7 Shabbats".
-Saying "you are to count 50 days" becomes unnecessary.
+Saying "you are to count 50 days" becomes unnecessary if it is tied to a weekly Shabbat.
+But some argue that verse 15 does not say to "count weeks", but to "count Shabbats".
+However, this is an incorrect understanding of the use of the word "shabbat" in the Hebrew context of the verse.
+In verse 15 it clearly means to count 7-day periods, and not to "count Shabbats".
+We see the Hebrew context of "shabbat" as a count again in Leviticus 25:8 in the counting of years to the Jubillee:

 The case has been made that the Omer count begins on the day after the first High Shabbat of the Festival of Matzah, and the explanation could end here.
 But let's examine the original counting - the days the people counted during the Exodus, to the giving of the Torah.
 Let's see how it came out: